emdorgan/password-generator/README.md

 # Possible improvements

 * Copy button that shows up next to the generate password after it's been made which copies to clipboard on click
-* make the cancel button on user prompt not error out

 ## Deployed Link